williamrodriguesdev/williamrodriguesdev/README.md

 ###

-<p align="left">My name is William and I'm a Front-End Develeper, from Foz do Iguaçu- Brasil</p>
+<p align="left">My name is William and I'm a Front-End Developer, from Foz do Iguaçu- Brasil</p>

 ###